Bracing for a wildlife pandemic.

 Sampling a whitetail.

 Since its origin, CWD has been detected in 24 states and two Canadian provinces.
 But mind you, those are only where tests are occurring.
 The regular incubation period for this is around 16 months.
 That means deer and elk could be walking around infected for a year and a half without showing symptoms.
-(And we thought our 14-day asymptomatic period for COVID was bad.)

 The bottom line is, the disease is coming—it’s already here, and in much larger capacity than the public knows.
 FWP is taking steps to crack down on testing this hunting season, particularly in areas that have already shown positive cases.
 They’ve broken up the state into CWD Management Zones, the majority of which are in north and southeast Montana, with a parcel up near Libby.
 Any deer, elk, or moose harvested in these zones must not leave the area until it receives a negative test.
 That means the entire carcass: whole head, brain, and spinal column.

 The lengths to do this successfully seem drastic, especially considering the size of elk and moose, and the labor it takes to pack them out.
 But on the other hand, what else can you do?
 Currently, there are no cases in domestic cattle, but that’s not to say it isn’t plausible.
 Experimentally, the disease has already shown to replicate itself in livestock after direct injection.

 Lindstrom says the time to solve this was years ago, but politics has a means of getting in the way of proactivity.
 And while humans differ on all levels, we at least have the ability to cooperate, even in the midst of a global pandemic.
 Widespread agreement on disease transmission is not something seen elsewhere in the animal kingdom.
 “There’s no social distancing with elk, deer, and moose,” Lindstrom says.
 “Once it gets in the herd, it’s over.”